Prioritizing the health and well-being of everyone.

 We continue to follow CDC guidelines when it comes to quarantine and isolation.
 While a negative test is not required to leave isolation, we will require a negative test for a student in isolation who will be returning to a campus residence hall.

 Temple remains committed to the health and safety of our community.
-Each of us can keep our campuses safe by following the public health pillars outlined below.
+Each of us can keep our campuses safe by following the public health precautions outlined below.
 All members of the Temple community should follow the CDC’s guidance and public health recommendations.

 Temple’s current protocols related to planning guidance and guidelines for the university community can be accessed by logging in to TUportal and navigating to the “COVID-19 Information” tab.